IBM/tensorflow-kubernetes-art-classification/README.md

 to create a list of images to download.

 ```
-python download.py
+$ python download.py
 ```

-Note if disk space is a concern to you, or you would like to use IBM Bluemix Kubernetes Service(Lite), you can just unzip sample-dataset.tar.gz and use that as your downloaded data.
+> Note: If disk space is a concern to you, or you would like to use IBM Bluemix Kubernetes Service(Lite), you can just unzip sample-dataset.tar.gz and use that as your downloaded data.